Product: Philips 6-Outlet Surge Protector

 So while you'll be fine with lamps and routers, any TV screens or computers would require you upgrade to their black "home theater" edition to receive proper protection.
 The marketing is a bit misleading, but we stuck with the white to match most of our home office/bedroom decor.

-.
+Now, implementation.
 Well, you basically remove the "lip" and plug in your six devices.
 The way the plugs are set up, you'll need to make sure you don't have any electronics with oddly shaped power plugs.
-We had Sony's Dash give us problems, but it appears most Apple power chargers would fit just fine (although we'd still note the fact that the white version doesn't
+We had Sony's Dash give us problems, but it appears most Apple power chargers would fit just fine (although we'd still note the fact that the white version doesn't cover computers).

 We immediately noticed that the cords simply drop downward, and despite the attractive design and pretty lights to show that your stuff is grounded, it still appeared quite messy and would likely require an additional wire control in order to completely hide the cables.

 Compared to BlueLounge's CableBox, where wires are all placed near the floor, reducing its messy appearance, the dangling wires appear just as tangled as if it were plugged into a normal surge protector.
 The only thing that's really hidden is the outlet it feeds into.
 It's certainly an interesting approach - we think it'd be great for the Apple Airport Express, but any other device will still result in a jumble wires below it.

 However, Philips never makes any claim to be anything more than the surge protector that it is.
 There's no special name.
 No tricks (aside from the home office vs. home theater division).
 It's just a cheap, cleaner looking, power protector that eats up not one, but two outlets on your wall.